XreeceX/VisionFlow/README.md

-# 🚦 Smart Traffic Management System with License Plate Recognition
+# 🚦 Vision Flow - LPR System for Traffic Management
+#  Traffic management and priority vehicle guidance

 This project detects vehicles and license plates from traffic videos using **YOLOv5** and **EasyOCR**, identifies the **plate color**, and simulates **smart traffic signals**.
 Detection data is stored in a CSV file and frames are saved locally.